 - 1. Bhat B.R.
 (2000).
 Stochastic Models: Analysis and Applications, New Age International. - 2.
 Feller, W. (1968).
-An Introduction to Probability Theory and its Applications, Vol. 1, Wiley Eastern. - 3.
+An Introduction to Probability Theory and its Applications, Vol. 1,

+- Wiley Eastern. - 3.
 Hoel, P.G.
 Port, S.C. & Stone, C.J.
 (1972).
 Introduction to Stochastic Processes, Houghton Mifflin - 4.
 Karlin, S & Taylor, H.M.
 (1975).
 A First Course in Stochastic Processes (Second.
 Edition), Academic Press. - 5.
 Medhi, J. (2010) Stochastic Processes, New Age Science Ltd. - 6.
 Pinsky M. A. and Karlin, S. (2010).
 An Introduction to Stochastic Modeling, 4thEdn.
 Academic Press. - 7.
 Ross, S. (2014).
 Introduction to Probability Models, 11th Edn.
 Academic Press. - 8.
 Serfozo, R. (2009).
 Basics of Applied Stochastic Processes, Springer.

-ST - 302: Design and Analysis of Experiments
+STS 603 MJ: Design and Analysis of Experiments - 4 Credits

-1. understand the concepts related to different designs including Understand and BIBD and solve problems related to them Evaluate 2. understand the concepts related to different factorial designs Understand and solve problems related to them Evaluate 3. understand the concepts related various advanced designs Understand and and solve problems related them Evaluate 4. understand the concepts related to response surface methodology Understand and and solve problems related to them Evaluate 5. understand the concepts related to Taguchi methods Understand and and solve problems related to them Evaluate 6. analyze the data using all the designs discussed in the course Apply & Analyze number of observations per cell without interactions, notion of connectedness, balance and orthogonality, analysis of BIBD.
-Analysis of covariance in one way and two way classification models, testing of hypotheses for estimable parametric functions.
+1. understand the concepts related to different designs including Understand BIBD and solving problems related to them and Evaluate 2. understand the concepts related to different factorial designs Understand solve problems related to them and Evaluate 3. understand the concepts related to response surface methodology Understand and solve problems related to them Evaluate 4. understand the concepts related to Taguchi methods Understand and solve problems related to them Evaluate 5. analyze the data using all the designs discussed in the course Apply & Analyze

-Review of randomization, replication and local control, Analysis of one wayclassification model.
-Analysis of two way classification model with equal number of observations per cell with and without interactions.
-Analysis of two way classification model with unequal
+Review of randomization, replication and local control, Analysis of one way classification model.
+Analysis of two-way classification model with equal number of observations per cell with and without interactions.
+Analysis of two-way classification model with unequal number of observations per cell without interactions, notion of connectedness, balance and orthogonality, analysis of BIBD and PBIBD